Devin N. Morris: Early life, education, and career

-Devin N. Morris was born in 1986 in Baltimore, Maryland and grew up in the inner city there.
+Devin N. Morris was born in 1986 in Baltimore, and grew up in its downtown.
 He received a B.A. from the University of Maryland Eastern Shore in Fashion Merchandising in 2009 and another in Journalism and New Media from Towson University in Towson, Maryland in 2010.
-Morris had a career in fashion buying, merchandising, editorial styling, and writing before embarking upon fine art,and the influence of the industry (the use of fashion labels and drapery) can be seen in some of his work.
+Morris had a career in fashion buying, merchandising, editorial styling, and writing before embarking upon fine art, and the influence of the industry (the use of fashion labels and drapery) can be seen in some of his work.

 Career

 Morris took up fine art upon the encouragement of his friends.
-He has exhibited in group shows at George Washington University in Washington, D.C., Yale School of Art in New Haven, and in Manhattan, Brooklyn, Minneapolis, Newark, Rochester and Woodstock, New York, Baltimore, Philadelphia, Portland, Oregon, and Tacoma, Washington.
+He has exhibited in group shows at George Washington University in Washington, D.C., Yale School of Art in New Haven, and in New York City, Newark, Rochester, Woodstock, Baltimore, Philadelphia, Minneapolis, Portland, Oregon, and Tacoma, Washington.

 In 2014, Morris founded 3 Dot Zine, a collaborative zine for artists, writers, and other creatives of color described on the Visual AIDS website as "an annual publication that celebrates the futurity of minorities, in addition to serving as a forum for invited artists to center and elaborate on marginalized concerns."

 Morris's video was included in the 2016 exhibition, "Cold Open Verse" at Knockdown Center in Maspeth, Queens and Printed Matter’s New York Art Book Fair at MoMA PS1.
-Organized by the duo Poet Transmit and publisher Blonde Art Books, it was an exhibition of theatrical trailers and self-produced commercials with a program of live broadcast performances that focussed on art and poetry publications.
-Morris also performed live.
-The exhibition also featured Constance DeJong, Fiona Banner, and Moyra Davey.
+Organized by the duo Poet Transmit and publisher Blonde Art Books, it was an exhibition of theatrical trailers and self-produced commercials with a live broadcast program of performances that focussed on art and poetry publications.
+Morris performed, and the exhibition also featured Constance DeJong, Fiona Banner, and Moyra Davey.